XY-Showing/AMQA/README.md

 # AMQA: Adversarial Medical Question Answering Dataset

-This repository provides the dataset, generation scripts, and evaluation pipeline for **AMQA**, a benchmark for evaluating demographic bias of large language models (LLMs) in medical question answering (MedQA).
+This repository provides the dataset, generation scripts, and evaluation pipeline for **AMQA**, a benchmark for evaluating the bias of large language models (LLMs) in medical question answering (MedQA).

 ## Overview

-AMQA is created from USMLE-style multiple-choice questions.
+AMQA is created from the U.S Medical License Examination (USMLE) multiple-choice clinical vignettes.
 Each sample includes:

-* An original clinical vignette
+* An original clinical vignette from the MedQA dataset
 * A neutralized clinical vignette with sensitive attributes removed
 * Six adversarial variants targeting: